Ashok Veer Vikram Singh

-Ashok Veer Vikram Singh, also known as Bhaiya Raja was the member of Madhya Pradesh Legislative Assembly.
+Ashok Veer Vikram Singh, also known as Bhaiya Raja was a member of Madhya Pradesh Legislative Assembly.
 He was convicted in two criminal cases.

 Biography

 He was a politician who later rose to a fearsome image in Chhatarpur and Panna districts of Bundelkhand region in Madhya Pradesh.

 Political career

 He was son-in-law of Bharatiya Janata Party leader Jujhar Singh Bundela.
-He was elected to Madhya Pradesh Legislative Assembly as an independent candidate from Pawai in 1990 with a record margin of over 42,000 votes, although he was in jail at the time, in connection to a murder case.
+He was elected to Madhya Pradesh Legislative Assembly as an independent candidate from Pawai in 1990 with a record margin of over 42,000 votes, although he was in jail at the time, in connection with a murder case.
 Bhaiya Raja vacated the seat for his close confidante - Mukesh Nayak, and got him a nomination from Indian National Congress in 1993.
 Nayak became a minister in Digvijay Singh cabinet and people would still vouch that without Bhaiya Raja's support, Nayak would never have won the election.

 After a fallout with Nayak, Bhaiya Raja contested as a candidate of Samajwadi Party and again won in 1998.
 He was also chosen as the leader of Samajwadi Party legislatures in the assembly.

 He eventually lost to Bharatiya Janata Party candidate Brijendra Singh in 2003.

 His wife Asha Rani won as a candidate of Bharatiya Janata Party from Bijawar constituency in 2008.